Physician Assistant Studies Hybrid Program (MS) Highlights

 This 5-week rotation provides the PA student with practical clinical experience in evaluation and management of normal and abnormal conditions in OB/GYN.
 In addition, students will learn to provide prenatal and postpartum care, gynecologic care, family planning, health education, and counseling.

-A five-week clinical rotation that is designed to provide the Physician Assistant student with an elective opportunity in any of the previous rotation specialties or a rotation designed by the student, in conjunction with a faculty member, to enhance the students’ knowledge or skill in a specific elective.
+A five-week clinical rotation that is designed to provide the physician assistant student with an elective opportunity in any of the previous rotation specialties or a rotation designed by the student, in conjunction with a faculty member, to enhance the student’s knowledge or skill in a specific area.

 Term 1